BringBackTron/HardwareTalk/README.md

 Does not have client side validation but has validation on the server side.

-All code is clean, clear and well-commented.
+All code is clean, clear, non-redundant, and well-commented.

 The project utilizes a PHP framework, MySQL Database and uses HTML, Javascript, and CSS.